Glossary of Terms

 Generator

-(aka Jenny) Electrical power for a production when filming on location.
+A generator provides electrical power for a production when filming on location.

 Greens